Materials-Consortia/OPTIMADE/optimade.rst

 nframes
 ~~~~~~~

-- **Description**: The number of frames in the trajectory as exposed in the resource.
+- **Description**: The number of frames in the trajectory.
-  This value may deviate from the number of steps used to calculate the trajectory.
+  This value indicated the number of frames stored in the data, and may deviate from the number of steps used to calculate the trajectory.
   For example, a 10 ps simulation with calculation steps of 1 fs where data is stored once every 50 fs, `nframes`_ will be 200.
 - **Type**: integer
 - **Requirements/Conventions**:

   - **Support**: MUST be supported by all implementations, i.e., MUST NOT be :val:`null`.
   - **Query**: MUST be a queryable property with support for all mandatory filter features.
-  - The integer value MUST be equal to the number of frames in the trajectory.
+  - The integer value MUST be equal to the number of frames in the trajectory (i.e., the length of the `dim_frames` dimension).
   - The integer MUST be a positive non-zero value.

 - **Querying**: